 Some people use an insecurity about their body, for years even, as a crutch to hold them back from living their life the way they desire.
 When their problem area is corrected, the patient may feel overwhelmed initially with their new face or body, even if it’s a successful result.
 For some patients after surgery, receiving positive attention from people who maybe never gave them attention before can be an adjustment and take some time getting used to.

 Some people get plastic surgery to try to solve a relationship issue.
 This can leave a patient feeling empty and alone, realizing it wasn’t solely about their face or body.

 Sometimes the outcome is not what the patient hoped for it to be.
 Accepting that and moving forward can be easier said than done.
 A revision may be an option but it is not always.

 Pain can be managed well with medication, but pain medication can cause constipation.
 When you just aren’t feeling like yourself, it can bring you down.

 People around you might judge you or change the way they treat you.
 Not everyone is happy and supportive of plastic surgery.
 Don’t share your surgery with people who you don’t trust.
 Even if you think you won’t care what they think.

-“What screws us up most in life is the picture of how it’s suppose to be.”
+- “What screws us up most in life is the picture of how it’s supposed to be.”